General Walk-in Hours (all majors)

 Sociology majors have found employment in a wide variety of areas.
 The unspecialized nature of the program means that students are not narrowly “tracked” into any single career path, but remain free to choose from many possibilities.
-Individual major programs emphasizing, for instance, criminology, in conjunction with minors such as gerontology, education, justice studies, women’s studies, and American studies are popular.
+Individual major programs emphasizing, for instance, criminology, in conjunction with minors such as gerontology, education, justice studies, women’s and gender studies, and American studies are popular.
 (Note: Double-counting up to two courses is possible for these minors.)

 A recent departmental alumni survey indicates the wide spectrum of employment found by our majors – data analysis, educational administration, personnel administration, counseling, mental health, law, library science, communications, corrections, insurance, social planning, marketing, environmental analysis, and social work.
 Some of our majors have also pursued academic employment.

 Many sociology majors plan to obtain graduate degrees in the social sciences or other fields.
 Judging by the successes of recent graduates, the UNH undergraduate sociology program provides a good background for further study.
 In fact, UNH itself has very active M.A. and Ph.D. programs in sociology.